JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-swing-interoperability.md

 <img src="compose-desktop-swingpanel.animated.gif" alt="SwingPanel" preview-src="compose-desktop-swingpanel.png" width="600"/>

-### Keeping Swing components up to date
+### Update Swing components when Compose state changes

-The following code sample demonstrates how to update a Swing component within a `SwingPanel` whenever the composable state changes.
+To keep a Swing component up to date, provide an `update: (T) -> Unit` callback, which is invoked whenever the composable state changes or the layout is inflated.
-To keep a Swing component up to date, provide an `update: (T) -> Unit` callback, which is invoked whenever the composable state changes or after the layout is inflated.
+The following code sample demonstrates how to update a Swing component within a `SwingPanel` whenever the composable state changes:

 ```kotlin
 import androidx.compose.foundation.layout.Column